HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Shelagh resides in Kitchener with her lovely children, Charlotte and Joseph."

-Shelagh performed in Shaking the Dew from the Lilies, AJS I & II, and She Speaks 29-007.
+Shelagh performed in Shaking the Dew from the Lilies, AJS I & II & V and She Speaks 2007 & 2009.

 Brendan Schaefer

-Brendan is glad to be back on stage after years of absence from the limelight.
-Brendan completed his bachelors degree in Theatre Arts at the University of Arizona in 1990, and spent a number of years with Theatre & Company in Kitchener in the 1990s, when it was still a small ensemble of dedicated starving artists.
-Roles from that period include Johann in The Shunning and Trisotin in The Sisterhood, as well as the role of Technical Director, Production Manager, Box Office Manager, Lighting Director, and Chief Cook & Bottlewasher in many other productions.
-Most recently (although not that recent) Brendan has appeared in a few "short works fest" pieces, including the legendary 5 minute Bonkers in the Bank Queue (not its real title) penned by the venerable Andrew Lakin.
+Brendan has been involved in Theatre off and on for the past 40 years, starting off his career at age 3 playing the role of a servant boy in a college production of The Makado.
+Brendan completed his degree in Theatre Arts at the University of Arizona in 1990, and spent a number of years with Theatre & Company in Kitchener in the 1990s, when it was still a small ensemble of dedicated starving artists.
+Favourite roles from that period include Johann in The Shunning and Trisotin in The Sisterhood, as well as the role of Technical Director, Production Manager, Box Office Manager, Lighting Director, and Chief Cook & Bottle Washer in many other productions.
+From there, he moved on to San Diego to work with Lamb’s Players.
+More recently, Brendan has appeared in a few short plays, including a number of the Asphalt Jungle productions in downtown Kitchener, as well as working with Lost & Found Theatre as a set builder and technician on many of their illustrious productions.

 Emily Schooley